AaronWLChan/igdb-ts/README.md

 #### Instantiate & Initialise
 * `CLIENT_ID` - Client ID retrieved from Twitch
 * `CLIENT_SECRET` - Client Secret retrieved from Twitch
 * `CLIENT_TOKEN` - Twitch App Access Token (optional).
-You should pass this if you already have a valid app access token.
+You should pass this if you have a stored app access token.
 * `onAccessTokenRetrieved`
     - Callback for you to store your access token.
     - Passes `clientToken` and `tokenExpiry` (in milliseconds from Epoch).
     - Will not call on `init()` if given `CLIENT_TOKEN`
-    - Will be called if access token expires as a new one will automatically be recreated.
+    - Will be called whenever your access token expires and will generate a new one for you automatically.
 * `RATE_OPTIONS` - Axio Rate Limit Options.
 Default settings are 4 requests / second as per IGDB documentation.

 ```typescript